A stay-all-day bedroom sanctuary

 Or maybe you’d rather just stay in bed and binge watch.
 Use standing mirrors on the floor to hide a wall-mounted screen.
 When it’s TV time, just pick them up and move them.
 The mirrors are also handy for getting dressed, spreading light around the room and drawing attention to that oh-so-comforting bed.

 When it’s time to go beyond the bedroom door, make it as easy as possible.
 An unloading station by the door with a coat rack, storage bench or some hooks works as spot to put the day away when you first come in.
 Bag, shoes, a quick change of clothes—everything’s there and neatly organised for you to grab without thinking.

 Here’s the floor plan of our bedroom.
-It's 237 square feet.
+It's 22 square metres.
 A table, cabinets and reading corner are on the far wall.
 On the left-hand wall there’s a TV.
 On the right-hand wall there’s a bed with curtains.
 A wardrobe is on the entry wall.